bjornarjensen/columbia-ga/README.md

 ## Simple cases - no genetic algorithm

-Here we have two classed, defined in the `do_JJA_scan.py`. `Evaluate` which carries out the evaluation through its `__call__` member function. `Evaluate_all` which creates numpy arrays that mimic genetic algorithm populations.
-This then calls `evaluate` on the population, gathers the result and saves the computed output to files.
+In `modules/evaluate.py` two classes `Evaluate` and `Evaluate_all` are defined. `Evaluate` carries out the evaluation through its `__call__` member function. `Evaluate_all` creates numpy arrays that mimic genetic algorithm populations. `Evaluate_all` then calls `evaluate` on the population, gathers the result and saves the computed output to files.
+These classes are imported into `do_JJA_scan.py` where they are run.

+New classes for other cases should be added to `modules/evaluate.py` as needed and used in a like-wise manner.

 ## With genetic algorithms

-Create a class `Evaluate` with a `__call__` member function.
+Create a class `Evaluate` with a `__call__` member function, as above in `modules.evaluate`.
 Pass this as `eval_` parameter into the genetic algorithm, see `modules.ga.Simple` for an example.
 Adjust genetic algorithm to suit your needs.

+New genetic algorithms should be added to `modules/ga.py` as needed.